node-js-libs/node.io/README.md

 If you want to incorporate timeouts, retries, batch-type jobs, etc. head over the [the wiki](https://github.com/chriso/node.io/wiki) for documentation.

-## Built-in module example
+## Built-in modules

+node.io comes with some [built-in scraping modules](https://github.com/chriso/node.io/tree/master/builtin).

 Find the pagerank of a domain

     $ echo "mastercard.com" | node.io pagerank
        => mastercard.com,7

-..or a list of domains
+..or a list of URLs

-    $ node.io pagerank < domains.txt
+    $ node.io pagerank < urls.txt

+Quickly check the http code for each URL in a list

+    $ node.io statuscode < urls.txt

+Grab the front page stories from [reddit](http://www.reddit.com)

+    $ node.io query "http://www.reddit.com/" a.title

 ## Installation